 - It is real paint which is directly applied to the fabric

 Creating this kind of fashion is very laborious.
-These techniques have gained success for Erwin as he gained second place for the Radical Designer Award.
+These techniques have gained success for Erwin as he gained second place in the Radical Designer Award.